j4m355/bootstrap-password-strength/README.md

 Rules
 -----
 Could do with being better - clearer - easier to define.
-Tried using jquery validate add rules but it wouldnt play ball
+Tried using jquery validate add rules but it wouldnt play ball - if anyone wants to help..